-Perhaps what’s most important, especially in a landscape of failed international development projects, is that Asili was born from, and is run by, the people of Kabare.
+Perhaps what’s most important, especially in a landscape of failed international development projects, is that Asili was born from–and is run by–the people of Kabare.

-In 2013, the American Refugee Committee (ARC) approached IDEO.org with a bold challenge: How might we build a community-owned, for-profit business in eastern DRC to support better health and improved livelihoods?
+In 2013, Alight approached IDEO.org with a bold challenge: How might we build a community-owned, for-profit business in eastern DRC to support better health and improved livelihoods?